Rome August 1939: World War II is about to break out but in taking his seat (stall C 20) at Caracalla, the unknown member of the audience

 In 1937 it did in a certain way the opposite by turning Terme di Caracalla into an open air theatre.
 The etching by Giovan Battista Piranesi shows the two pillars with an arch between them, which does not exist any longer.
 The first Summer Opera Season met with great success, although the lack of a proper odeon-like layout impacted on the acoustics.
 The opera seasons which followed were aimed at making the most of the opportunities for scenes of an unseen dimension and Aida by Giuseppe Verdi with its triumphal procession became a "must" of the Caracalla season.

-The stage was located between the two surviving pillars of the Calidarium while the backstage, toilets and other facilities occupied the ancillary rooms of the ancient baths.
+The stage was located between the two surviving pillars of the calidarium (hot room) while the backstage, toilets and other facilities occupied the ancillary rooms of the ancient baths.
 Special transportation was arranged to allow the audience to reach Caracalla.

-Giuseppe Verdi, composer, Oliviero de Fabritiis, conductor, Nicola Benois, scenographer, Attilia Radice, dancer
+(left to right) Giuseppe Verdi, composer; Oliviero de Fabritiis, conductor; Nicola Benois, scenographer; Attilia Radice, principal dancer

 seen as applicable to the Italians under the Austrian rule.
 After 1849 V.E.R.D.I. became an acronym meaning Vittorio Emanuele Re D'Italia